- About Johnston

-The Johnston School System was originally started by closing four oneroom schools: they were Valley, Friar, Ridgedale and Rider schools.
+JOHNSTON SCHOOLThe Johnston School System was originally started by closing four one room schools: they were Valley, Friar, Ridgedale and Rider schools.
 In 1914, the second consolidated school district in Polk County was formed including these four districts and was called The Independent Consolidated School District of Webster and Jefferson Townships of Polk County, Iowa.
-In 1915, construction of new school building (K-9) was awarded.
+In 1915, the construction of a new school building (K-9) was awarded.
 In 1917 the Seibert Grade School was added and the name changed to The Consolidated Independent District of Johnston, Iowa.
 In 1918, it was expanded to a (K-12) school.
 The first high school graduation was held in 1920 with six members graduating.
 In 1962 the school name was changed to The Johnston Community School.
-The new high school building was constructed in 197 4 west of the original high school.
+The new high school building was constructed in 1974 west of the original high school.
 The last year the school was used was 1984.
 The new middle school was constructed in 1981.
 In 1958, the John Lawson Elementary School was built and in 1988, Henry Wallace Elementary School was constructed.
 The Beaver Creek and Horizon Elementary Schools have since been built.

-The area of Johnston known as Camp Dodge, is named after General Grenville Dodge, of Civil War fame.
-The training site, approximately 4500 acres, is a collection of farms and has been training military personnel from Iowa and across the nation since 1908 to the present day.
+CAMP DODGEThe area of Johnston known as Camp Dodge is named after General Grenville Dodge, of Civil War fame.
+The training site, approximately 4500 acres, is a collection of farms and has been training military personnel from Iowa and across the nation from 1908 to the present day.
 The area was annexed into Johnston in 1970.
 Camp Dodge is now the headquarters of the Iowa National Guard and the National Maintenance Training Center for the Army.